pnnl/interflow/docs/source/user_guide.rst

 Additionally, while the capability is provided to calculate alternate-unit flows (step 2 above) from input values, this is not a requirement.
 That is to say, a user could simply provide flow values connecting various nodes in step 1 and the model will simply return those flows unless told to do otherwise.

-The example walked through above is a high level example of the flow process that demonstrates what is referred to in this documentation as "level 1" granularity. **flow** is capable of calculating and handling sectors up to five levels of granularity.
+The example walked through above is a high level example of the flow process that demonstrates what is referred to in this documentation as "level 1" granularity. **interflow** is capable of calculating and handling sectors up to five levels of granularity.
 To equate that to the previous example, a level 1 sector would be the public water supply sector.
 Level 2 and beyond splits up the level 1 sector into subsectors, sub-subsectors, and so on.
-An example of a level 2 granularity using the above example would be Water Supply - Fresh (i.e., the portion of the total Water Supply sector that is fresh water as opposed to saline water).
+An example of a level 2 granularity using the above example would be Water Supply - Fresh (i.e., the portion of the total Water Supply sector that is fresh water as opposed to non-fresh water).

 Up to five levels of granularity can be specified for each node.
 Various examples of level 5 granularity include the following: